North Carolina Statute of Limitations

 Medical Malpractice Actions Based on the Insertion of a Foreign Object

 These actions must be filed within one year of the date of discovery of the foreign object or within one year when the object should have been discovered.
 In no event can a person file suit for insertion of a foreign object more than 10 years after the last act giving rise to the object's insertion occurred.

-In cases of personal injury caused by a defective product or a product failure, the plaintiff cannot file suit more than 12 years from the date of the initial purchase of the product.
+In cases of personal injury caused by a defective product or a product failure, many products liability claims fall under a three year statute of limitations.
+No products liability claim can be raised more than 12 years after the date of the injury.

 Except in certain cases of medical malpractice or wrongful death, a minor must file suit within the applicable limitations period after his or her 18th birthday.

 A workers' compensation action must be filed within two years from the date of injury.
 You also must report your injuries to your employer within 30 days of the occurrence.
 You may also choose the option of filing a complaint through the North Carolina Employee Discrimination Bureau.
 If you choose this, you have 180 days from the date of retaliation to file a complaint.

 Need more information on state laws?
 Learn more about the laws where you live.